eps696/disspress/README.md

 <p align='center'><img src='assets/atmospirational_craftiand_antipocalypse_europlasticial_art.jpg' /></p>

-This is quick realisation of the famous [Dissociated Press](https://en.wikipedia.org/wiki/Dissociated_press) algorythm - known from 70s, popular from 80s, and based on the simple Markov chain concept.
-In general, the algo can process any symbolic sequences (e.g. MIDI files), yet this code works only with plain texts.
+This is quick realisation of the famous [Dissociated Press](https://en.wikipedia.org/wiki/Dissociated_press) algorithm - known from 70s, popular from 80s, and based on the simple Markov chain concept.
+In theory, the algo can process any symbolic sequences (e.g. MIDI files), yet this code works only with plain texts.

 As the recent influx of the text-to-image toolkits has brought significant attention to the sole text processing, such small tools may face a new life as well.
 The image above depicts "atmospirational craftiand antipocalypse europlasticial art", written by DissPress, visualized by StableDiffusion.